jonhilgart22/Galvanize-NLP/week_3/3_2_word_tagging/pairs_3_2.md

-Victor and Carles
+Mike and Justin
-Jonathan and Joseph
+Jeremy and Victor

-Mike and Christiaan
+Anthony and Joseph
-Justin and Srinivasa
+Aubrey and Yun

-Yun and Jeremy
+Srinivasa and Luke
-Pranava and Luke
+Carles and Jonathan

-Jon and Tracy
+Tracy and Dasha
-Anthony and Prashil
+Jon and Christiaan

-Jaime and Aubrey
+Chip and Daniel
-Vijeth and Chau
+Bahman and Pranava

-Bahman and Daniel
+Camille and Vijeth
-Dasha and Viviane
+Prashil and Chau
-Chip and Camille
+ with Jaime